akarsh-enciphers/Solutions/index.md

 </html>
 ```
 9. Here in this html document the body tag will load and submit this document, the form tag is performing the action on the profile of the user whose UID is mentioned and the action which which is to be performed is of changing the password value mentioned in the hidden parameters(password,confirm_password).

-10. So as you can see in this html document we have used the form tag which will be  performing the action on ‘Pentester’ profile and the action which it will be performing is changing the password of ‘Pentester2’ to ‘1’.
+10. So as you can see in this html document we have used the form tag which will be  performing the action on ‘Pentester’ profile and the action which it will be performing is changing the password of ‘Pentester’ to ‘1’.
 Save the html document with .html extension.

-11. So what an attacker need to do  is that he has to send this html document via link or some way to the victims (Pentester2)browser and as soon as the victims click on it this html document will get executed by changing the password of the victim account.
+11. So what an attacker need to do  is that he has to send this html document via link or some way to the victims (Pentester) browser and as soon as the victims click on it this html document will get executed by changing the password of the victim account.

 12. So when he will open this file,password will be updated

-13. So now the new password for Pentester2 is ‘1’ and the Pentester does not even know about this, all he did was that he opened that file which can be sent via link or any other way to the victims system.
+13. So now the new password for Pentester is ‘1’ and the Pentester does not even know about this, all he did was that he opened that file which can be sent via link or any other way to the victims system.

 14. Keep in mind that in the real world application you have to know hidden parameters which are getting used for changing the password and also the url or endpoint of the user account or the UID given to the user.